Daniel Garber talks with Jason Logan and Brian D Johnson about The Colour of Ink

 It’s post-pandemic Oscar time, when they roll out the red carpets for the stars, choose some issue to temporarily weep about, and pay homage to some of the best, (and not-so-best) movies from the past year.
 And always a surprise.
 Will this year be a punch or a slap?
 A photobomb?
 Or maybe a misread best picture award?
 Stay tuned tomorrow to find out.

-And to help us understand the movies in competition at this year’s academy awards — what to see, what to avoid, what’s great, what’s terrible, who should win, and who we think will win — I’m going to speak with cinephile Jeff Harris.
+year’s academy awards — what to see, what to avoid, what’s great, what’s terrible, who should win, and who we think will win — I’m going to speak with cinephile Jeff Harris.
 Jeff is a Toronto-based photographer, former photo editor at Maclean’s, and who is continuing a twenty five year art project of self-portraits taken each day.
 You may recognize his he takes the pics that go with my interviews each year at Hot Docs and TIFF (which he has been covering since 2002).
 And now he’s the one producing my segments on this show.

 I spoke with Jeff Harris in person, in Toronto.